Language-Research-Technology/ldaca-website/content/resources/general-resources/language-projects/index.md

 ### [Digital Daisy Bates](https://bates.org.au/)

-A {{< glossary_link display="collection" id="collection" >}} of over 23,000 pages of wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s, made up of the original questionnaires and around 4,000 pages of typescripts.
+A <GlossaryLink display="collection" id="collection" /> of over 23,000 pages of wordlists of Australian languages, originally recorded by Daisy Bates in the early 1900s, made up of the original questionnaires and around 4,000 pages of typescripts.

 <br>